Tmcg2/rogue_squadron64/docs/hud_stuff/hud_stuff.md

 `func_800C0084` initializes a struct that is `0xF80` bytes big.
 It's somehow involved with the HUD stuff too, although how it differs from `D_8010CA30` is unclear to me.
 It appears to contain several `struct hud_sub_struct`s, but there's clearly A LOT more in it than that.

-`struct D_80109DD4_type` is important to the displaying of the pause menu, although most of the details are beyond me.

 `D_80109D2C` is an array of text ID's, 4 per level.
 These are the mission objective text ID's.